michael-hoss/high-school-projects/README.md

 <img src="VB6.0//tic_tac_toe/tictactoe_vb.gif" width="40%"/>

 Only here for completeness (and to try the VB6.0 -> VB.NET upgrade tool with a minimal example).

+# General Remarks to the Games

+- The graphics are generally flickering because I never used a graphics engine.
+Instead, I just used picture boxes and changed their X and Y coordinates in a recurring timer function.
+I guess these picture boxes are not meant to be moved around every couple of milliseconds.
+- I capture the user's keyboard input through a hidden text field.
+This works based on the characters' ASCII keys and means that all of my games work with W-A-S-D as input keys, rather than arrow keys, which would not have ASCII keys.
+- Even though some code structures, variable scopes, and naming conventions seem strange for me today, the code should still be fairly readable (in German).